yl-msft/GalaxyExplorer/README.md

 ViewLoader keeps the trail of scenes in a stack in order to know in which scene to go back.
 Scenes during Introduction flow should not go in this stack as user never goes back to introduction flow.

+# GalaxyExplorerManager

+Its the main component of the app.
+It decides in which platform the app is running.
+It holds references in many other managers of the scene in order for other components to access them through GalaxyExplorerManager
+It also holds properties that are different per platform that other components in the app use.

 # IntroductionFlow